 Speaking at last week’s Airbus’ Charles Champion, Royal Aeronautical Society’s Charles Kingsford Smith dinner, Executive Vice President of Engineering was at pains to reinforce the mentality of thinking about programmes now and for the next ten years must change.
 In looking at future concepts, Airbus has identified a whole gamut of issues to substantially improve efficiency and also engage minds to make the concepts a reality.

-If a good representation of Airbus’ leadership, then Charles seemed pretty genuine about the need to engage the younger generation that will take over the industry; and explaining Airbus’ practical steps to encourage the transition.
+If a good representation of Airbus’ leadership, Champion seemed pretty genuine about the need to engage the younger generation that will take over the industry; explaining Airbus’ practical steps to encourage the transition.
 The Concept Aircraft and Safer Skies team consists of around 30 young engineers, who work with a minimal budget and have given their time for free outside usual Airbus work commitments, to develop a creative yet convincing case for future air travel.

 Airbus sees a move toward smaller sustainable airports, energy neutral airports, powered by wind farms and algae.
 Image: Airbus S.A.S

 Champion says future aircraft design could be compromised by a lack of knowledge of judgement.
-As an ever larger number or engineers retires, there is a decreasing number young engineers with various levels of training to replace them, creating a gap in the knowledge that is passed on.
+As an ever larger number or engineers retires, there is a decreasing number of young engineers with various levels of training to replace them, creating a gap in the knowledge that is passed on.
 The result?
 Younger aircraft engineers lack the capacity to judge the validity and application of their designs.
 To overcome this Champion says “our engineers are continuously encouraged to think widely and come up with ‘disruptive’ idea”.

 The world also faces a shortage of pilots.
 The situation is dire, and to be honest, endless forums on how to encourage the next generation to jump in the cockpit, without actually engaging us directly, aren’t working.
 Compounding this issue, Champion pertinently argued that dealing with pilots of all standards is likely to become a disruptive issue, with the increasing number of multiple crew licenses and regulatory approvals for training only working to increase complexity further.